 - The second project is focused on evaluating the effectiveness of providing in-hospital education to the father or male caregiver at the birth of the baby.
 This education will focus on abusive head trauma reduction, post-partum mental health awareness for him and mom, infant safety, and the important role a male caregiver has in the infant’s life.

 - The third project is being conducted in collaboration with Baylor College of Medicine.
 This project is designed to evaluate whether prevention education focused on maternal mental health, abusive head trauma reduction, life stress reduction, and positive coping strategies with difficult infant behavior can provide complimentary messaging that builds parents’ knowledge and support positive parental behavior.
 The goal is to develop a prevention package that addresses several risks factors of infant maltreatment and can be implemented on a state-wide scale.

 For more information contact: Dorothy Mandell

-Contract Partners: Texas Department of Family Protective Services (DFPS) contract with UT Health Northeast.
+Contract Partners: Texas Department of Family Protective Services (DFPS) contract with UT Health Science Center at Tyler.
 Subcontracts with UT System, UT School of Public Health, and Baylor College of Medicine.